-- Students will be enrolled in either group A or B. Students in the same family will be enrolled in the same group. - Wednesdays will be a half-day of remote learning from 8:00 a.m. to 12:00 p.m. - Following a 30 minute lunch, 12:30 p.m. to 3:00 p.m. will be dedicated to Teacher/ESP Professional Development, meetings, and/or instructional planning. - Remote Learning instruction will be a combination of synchronous and asynchronous learning activities. - At the Elementary School, students in each grade (PreK Grade 2) have all been assigned to a classroom teacher.
+- Students will be enrolled in either group A or B. Students in the same family will be enrolled in the same group. - Wednesdays will be a half-day of remote learning from 8:00 a.m. to 12:00 p.m. - Following a 30 minute lunch, 12:30 p.m. to 3:00 p.m. will be dedicated to Teacher/ESP Professional Development, meetings, and/or instructional planning. - On Wednesdays educators shall have the first hour after lunch as preparatory time - Remote Learning instruction will be a combination of synchronous and asynchronous learning activities. - At the Elementary School, students in each grade (PreK Grade 2) have all been assigned to a classroom teacher.
 Each individual classroom is a cohort.
 Students in grades 3-5 have been assigned to a team of two teachers.
 Each team will be considered a cohort.
-All students assigned to SPI or one of our alternative classes are considered a cohort. - Students will be assigned a remote learning teacher for the remote learning days.
+All students assigned to SPI or one of our alternative classes are considered a cohort. - Students will be assigned a remote learning teacher for the remote learning days. - Students shall be graded separately for their remote learning assignments and in person by the educator that is providing the instruction.
+Report cards will reflect the two different modes of instruction.